antonio-paulino/sshclient/README.md

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-## Licence
+## License

-Distributed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.